-Safe Kids Cherokee County offers free Child Safety Seat Inspections.
+Safe Kids Cherokee County offers free Child Safety Seat Inspections and car seats for families in need.
+Restrictions apply.

-It is required that you bring your child unless you are expecting so the technicians are able to make the necessary adjustments to fit your child safely.
+It is required that you bring your child unless you are expecting.
+Technicians can help you make the necessary adjustments to fit your child properly.

-Please park in front of the building near the bicycle rack.
-You must come in and let us know you have arrived.
+Please Park in front of the building near the bicycle rack.
+Call 678-493-4343 to let us know you have arrived.

-Tuesday mornings between 9 AM and 12 PM as well as on Thursday afternoons between 2:00 PM and 4:30 PM.
+Appointments are available Tuesday mornings between 9 AM and 12 PM as well as Thursday afternoons between 2:00 PM and 5:00 PM.
+Please click on the "book now" tab below to make an appointment online.

 Mission